On Looking Within: A Brief Exploration (Short Article)

 Dedicate some time to listening to your thoughts, and even record them in whatever form you choose.
 Your thoughts are the gates to the desired aspects of the self you may be looking for: The ideal self.

-You can thus know that you have looked within yourself in a sufficient matter when you are able to properly describe what you’re thinking about when asked so in whatever situation.
+You can thus know that you have looked within yourself in a sufficient manner when you are able to properly describe what you’re thinking about when asked so in whatever situation.
 You can see it as a test of the current capacity of your self-knowledge.

 Learn to look within yourself naturally, and you'll gain the great benefit of explaining yourself to those who fail to understand you properly.
-Demonstrating your strength and weaknesses is better than simply saying you have them in general.
+Demonstrating your strengths and weaknesses is better than simply saying you have them in general.
 Understanding ourselves better can further increase harmony in society when it allows us to better put boundaries and find common ground with others.

 As such, looking within is also capable of generating altruistic value.